MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 7. In the **Redirect URI** drop down select **Public client/native (mobile & desktop)** from the drop-down selection menu.
 Enter https://dgss.microsoft.com in the text box.
 8. Click **Register**
 9. Toward the top right of the page locate the entry labeled Redirect URIs.
 Select the line below it labeled **0 web, 0 spa, 1 public client**
-10. Locate the entry labeled Allow public client flows in the Advanced settings section.
-Set this value to **Yes**
-11. Click **Save** at the top of the page
-12. From the left side menu select **API permissions**
-13. From the menu bar select Add a permission.
-In the fly out menu select the APIs my organization uses tab.
-In the search box enter Windows Store for Business
-    > [!NOTE]
-    > If Windows Store for Business does not show up in the list open a new browser tab and navigate to https://businessstore.microsoft.com then sign in as the tenant Global Administrator.
-Close the browser tab, then search again.
-14. Select **Windows Store for Business**, then select **Delegated permissions.** Check **user_impersonation**.
-15. Click **Add permissions** at the bottom of the page.
-From the left side menu select **Overview** to return to the DGSSv2 app registration overview.

-## Register your app in the Azure Portal

-To register your app with the proper settings so that you can use Azure AD authentication with the Microsoft Store for Business:

-1. Sign in to the [Azure portal](https://portal.azure.com/) and follow the instructions in [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) to register the app that will use Device Guard signing.

-    > [!NOTE]
-    > Under **Redirect URI** section, we recommend you choose **Public client (mobile & desktop)**.
-Otherwise, if you choose **Web** for the app type, you will need to provide a [client secret](/azure/active-directory/develop/quickstart-configure-app-access-web-apis#add-credentials-to-your-web-application) when you obtain an Azure AD access token later in this process.

-2. After you register your app, on the main page for your app in the Azure portal, click **API permissions**, under **APIs my organization uses** and add a permission for the **Windows Store for Business API**.

-3. Next, select **Delegated permissions** and then select **user_impersonation**.

 ## Get an Azure AD access token